Select region

 Predictable and Precise

-• 6 and 7 French compatible[2]
+• 6 and 7 French compatible on all sizes[11]

-• Radiopaque markers enhance visibility during deployment and assist with accurate stent placement.[1]
+• Radiopaque markers enhance visibility during deployment and assist with accurate stent placement[11]

 Please see the iCast order information found in the documents tab for detailed compatibility.